-Many dental practices are offering All-on-4 dental implants.
+Many dental practices are offering All-on-4 dental implants in Greensboro.
 The reason being is that it is becoming very marketable, as new dentists looking to kick off a career are getting trained in the process early on.
 On the other hand, experienced dentists with little experience in oral surgeries are also attempting to get in on the practice.

 I would suggest asking to see some before and after photos of the providers completed patients, not stock photos or photos pulled off the internet.
 Any experienced practitioner will be happy to share those with you.
 Also, a patient testimonial would be a good way to verify you are working with a capable provider.

 There are many material options available to your dental provider for both the implants and the prosthetic (the set of teeth) itself.
 Here are some things to consider: